microbiomedata/nmdc-schema/README.md

    ```shell
    $ make gendoc
    ```
-5. (Optional) Visit the MkDocs server.
+5. (Optional) Visit the MkDocs dev-server.
    - In your web browser, visit http://localhost:8000
      > Note: If you customized `DOCS_PORT` earlier, use that port number instead of `8000` here.
 6. Use the container as your `nmdc-schema` development environment.